windingtheropes/coolio/README.md

 0 = keeps input on the same line as the message
 1 = puts the input below the message

-# Use
+# Using Coolio
-Just download the file [coolio.cs](https://github.com/windingtheropes/coolio/blob/main/coolio.cs "coolio.cs") and add it into your project.
+Just download the file [coolio.cs](https://github.com/windingtheropes/coolio/blob/main/coolio.cs "coolio.cs") and add it into your project.\
 Coolio can be simply implemented like in the code snippet below.

 ```